ticinovic/azure-iac-terraform/README.md

 Ready to deploy?
 Just follow these steps:

-1.  **Fork this Repository**: Create a fork of this repository in your own GitHub account.
+1.  **Copy this Repository**: Create a copy of this repository in your own GitHub account.

 2.  **Create an Azure Service Principal**: This is the identity GitHub Actions will use to authenticate to Azure.